 • Restrooms and common areas

-Check out our article on the best cleaning company software to run your business as efficiently as possible.
+Check out our article on the best cleaning company software and the best janitorial software to run your business as efficiently as possible.

 Stay informed about local health department regulations and guidelines for restaurant cleanliness, and keep in mind that you’ll need to stick to specific protocol.